 10. Seed Stitch

 Imagine tossing the contents of a seed packet into the air and watching the seeds fall randomly on the ground.
-That same concept applies here, and it's a great filler stitch.
+That's what the seed stitch looks like, and it's a great filler stitch.

 Now that you've mastered the basics, you're pretty much ready for anything — including amazing fashion pieces.
-Go ahead and get inspired with this stunning sampler scarf from slow fashion pioneer Natalie Chanin.
-You already know most of the stitches you need.
-Really!
+Go ahead and get started with this stunning sampler scarf from slow fashion pioneer Natalie Chanin.
+You already know most of the stitches you need!